jimhall/TestBlog4/_posts/2020-09-01-virtualbox-remote-desktop-crazy-combo-with-cut-and-paste.md

 └──────────────────────────────────────┘                  └──────────────────────────────────────┘
 </pre>

-The reason why I have titled this "Crazy Combo" is that I wound up with the following combination of products to meet my needs:
+The reason why I have titled this post "Crazy Combo" is that I wound up with the following combination of products to meet my needs:

 - Windows 10 host running VirtualBox